top of page

 This occurs independently of a system but it is also subject to collapse with respect to the overall system's bubble interference pattern.
 In the double-slit experiment, the apparent random shuffling of which band out of light and dark interference fringes that a particle selects upon any given trial is due to the interaction of the particle's wavelength bubble with the rest of the system.

-Overall, the singular and independent cross-sliding effect of the wavelength bubble (which derives the effects of a particle’s random placement within a wavelength distance), super-sliding exponential effect, and other such phenomena presents a rather volatile aspect to the otherwise mundane nature of the classical bubble environment.
+Overall, the singular and independent cross-sliding effect of the wavelength bubble (that derives the effects of a particle’s random placement within a wavelength distance) and the super-sliding exponential effect (stacked sliding due to bubble layering) presents a rather volatile aspect to the otherwise mundane nature of the classical bubble environment.

 3rd Mode: Reverse-Sliding (Time Dilation)